 Your lawyer has access to special software that applies the SSAGs to the individual circumstances of your situation and generates a potential range for both the quantum and duration of support.

-Although it is best to have these matters addressed professionally by a lawyer who knows how all the pieces fit together, anyone interested in obtaining a very rough idea of the amount and duration of spousal support can complete a very limited SSAGs calculation at mysupportcalculator.ca.
+Although it is best to have these matters addressed professionally by a spousal support lawyer who knows how all the pieces fit together, anyone interested in obtaining a very rough idea of the amount and duration of spousal support can complete a very limited SSAGs calculation at mysupportcalculator.ca.

 Please be careful when using this tool, as it cannot fully capture all the details of your situation.
-The software used by lawyers practicing family law is significantly more sophisticated and is capable of including all relevant data, financial and otherwise, to provide an accurate a picture of the potential support claim.
+The software used by lawyers practicing family law is significantly more sophisticated and is capable of including all relevant data, financial and otherwise, to provide an accurate picture of the potential support claim.

 The duration of monthly (or “periodic”) spousal support can be for a limited period of time or continue indefinitely until a change in circumstances requires a change in quantum or termination of the support.

 There is no universal rule for how long a support payor will be obligated to pay or a support recipient will be entitled to receive.
 The time will be determined by the financial conditions, needs, means, and circumstances of the spouses.
-As such, the duration of a potential spousal support claim order or agreement depends on the facts of each individual case.
+As such, the duration of a potential spousal support claim order or spousal support agreement depends on the facts of each individual case.
 Frequently, a court may order, or parties may agree, to a timeline for review or variation of support arrangements.

-A court, on consent, or you and your former spouse, may change a spousal support order if there has been a significant change in circumstances for either the payor or the recipient.
+A court, on consent, or you and your former spouse, may change a spousal support order if there has been a remarkable change in circumstances for either the payor or the recipient.
 If you have experienced a change of circumstance that affects your spousal support payments, please consult with your lawyer to determine the options available to you.

 If your order or separation agreement has a stipulation for ending spousal support, normally this will be explicitly stated as a specific date or once certain conditions are met.